Explanation of Azimuth and Elevation

 When your dish is pointed almost straight up the elevation angle is nearly 90 degrees.
 Sites near the equator may require you to point to almost 90 deg elevation angle when the longitude of the satellite is similar to the longitude of the site location.
 In high elevation cases watch out for the possibility of rain water collecting in the dish.

 It is easy to set up the elevation angle accurately, using:

 (a) a scale marked on the mount bracket.
-This is almost essential for 'offset antennas' where the feed/LNB is supported by a feed support arm at the bottom on an arm.
+This is almost essential for 'offset antennas' where the feed/LNB is supported by a feed support arm at the bottom.
 Make sure the pole mount is vertical using a bubble level or weighted string in two positions at right angles around the pole.
 The offset angle may be documented in the installation instructions.
 If you have an offset dish and have the front face of the dish vertical, then the beam elevation angle is the same as the documented offset angle.

 (b) using an inclinometer.
 These typically have a bubble level and a rotary scale marked in degrees.
 Think about low angles (near zero), the 45 deg half way angle and high angles (towards 90 deg) and make sure that your scale readings make sense.
 You may need to add or subtract 90 or 180 deg and even to read the scale backwards.
 If you are using an axi-symmetric dish the back of the dish is normally at right angles to the beam and there may be some suitable flat part where you can apply the inclinometer.